quantum-ohtu/WebMark2/README.md

 ## Setting up the development environment using Docker (recommended)

-To install Docker and docker-compose, follow the link to [Docker cheat sheet](https://github.com/quantum-ohtu/QuantMark/wiki/Docker-cheat-sheet).
-There is also the basic instructions how to manage the project, such as, running, building, testing etc.
+To install Docker and Docker-compose, follow the link to [Docker cheat sheet](https://github.com/quantum-ohtu/QuantMark/wiki/Docker-cheat-sheet).
+There are also basic instructions how to manage the project, such as, running, building, testing etc.

 ## Testing